 Simon paid a common stock dividend of \$1.30 per share in the fourth quarter of 2020 and \$4.70 per share for the year ended December 31, 2020.
 The Operating Partnership paid distributions per unit for the same amounts.
-In 2019, Simon paid dividends of \$2.10 and \$8.30 per share for the three and twelve month periods ended December 31, 2020, Simon's Board of Directors declared a quarterly cash dividend for the fourth quarter of 2020 of \$1.30 per share, payable on January 22, 2021 to shareholders of record on December 24, 2020.
+In 2019, Simon paid dividends of \$2.10 and \$8.30 per share for the three and twelve month periods ended December 31, 2019, respectively.
+The Operating Partnership paid distributions per unit for the same amounts.
+On December 15, 2020, Simon's Board of Directors declared a quarterly cash dividend for the fourth quarter of 2020 of \$1.30 per share, payable on January 22, 2021 to shareholders of record on December 24, 2020.
 The distribution rate on units is equal to the dividend rate on common stock.
 In order to maintain its status as a REIT, Simon must pay a minimum amount of dividends.
 Simon's future dividends and the Operating Partnership's future distributions will be determined by Simon's Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the amount required to maintain Simon's status as a REIT.